eclipse-che/che-docs/src/main/_docs/user-management/user-management-organizations.md

 ![organization-settings.png]({{base}}/docs/assets/imgs/organization-settings.png)

-Organization settings are visible to all members of the organization, but only the Eclipse Chesystem administrator is able to modify the settings.
+Organization settings are visible to all members of the organization, but only the Eclipse Che system administrator is able to modify the settings.

 ## Rename an Organization or Sub-Organization
 **Action restricted to**: Eclipse Che system administrator and admins of the organization.